 How will autonomous cars affect insurance?

-For now, though, you're more likely to purchase a vehicle with autopilot features, such as those Tesla offers.
+For now, though, you're more likely to purchase a vehicle with driver assistance features, such as those Tesla and GM offer.
 These features allow the vehicle to maintain its position in a lane and make slight adjustments when turning, but there are restrictions on how much the vehicle can do without human intervention.
-For example, Tesla drivers are required to touch the steering wheel after a certain amount of time if they want to keep the car in autopilot mode.
-And state minimum car insurance requirements apply to cars with autopilot features just as they do to cars without.
+For example, drivers may be required to touch the steering wheel after a certain amount of time if they want to keep the feature turned on.
+And state minimum car insurance requirements apply to cars with driver assist features just as they do to cars without.

 Does a self-driving car result in lower insurance rates?

-Typically, no. The higher cost of self-driving vehicles, in fact, can result in higher premiums for owners due to the potential for greater loss.
-Many self-driving vehicles require specialists to make repairs, which means the standard automotive repair shop can't service your car.
+Likely, no. In fact, the higher cost of vehicles with driver assistance features may result in more expensive insurance due to the potential for greater loss.
+Technologically advanced vehicles require specialists to make repairs, which means the standard automotive repair shop may not be able to service your car.
 Learn more about the factors that can affect auto insurance rates.

 How is a self-driving car defined?

 According to the Society of Automotive Engineers, there are six levels of self-driving vehicle technology, ranging from Level 0 (no automation) to Level 5 (full automation).